Erik2K/socketchat-api/README.md

 # SocketChat API

-SocketChat API is a personal learning project and side project showcase.
+SocketChat is a personal learning project and side project showcase.
 It offers real-time chat functionality implemented with Node.js, Express.js, and Socket.IO.

 ## Run Locally